-Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims from administrators or liquidators.
-Whatever the nature of the claim against you, our team is here to help.
-Often the situation is not as bleak as it might first seem, and early expert advice can make all the difference between a successful or unsuccessful outcome.
-We can help bring you peace of mind and allow you to get on with your business and personal life.
+Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims by administrators or liquidators.
+Often the situation is not as bleak as it might first seem.
+Our expert advice has saved hundreds of directors from millions of pounds of personal claims.
+Let us help you too.